Discovering the Power of Unit Studies

 We wrapped up with a journal entry, a discussion, project, or a quick activity.

 In just a couple of hours, we managed to cover history, science, reading, and writing without it feeling overwhelming or scattered.
-Everything connected, and that kept the kids interested while keeping me from burning out.
+Everything connected, and that kept the kids interested while preventing me from burning out.

 Looking Back